-UBTI is the tax that levels the playing field for tax exempt entities that invest and compete against businesses that pay taxes.
-Self directed IRA account owners find unique business or investment opportunities in small businesses.
-Even though the opportunity is compliant and reasonable, and the IRA is passively invested, this does not necessarily mean that that the self directed IRA is not engaged in an active businesses.
+UBTI is the tax that levels the playing field for tax-exempt entities that invest and compete against businesses that pay taxes.
+Self-directed IRA account owners find a unique business or investment opportunities in small businesses.
+Even though the opportunity is compliant and reasonable, and the IRA is passively invested, this does not necessarily mean that that the self-directed IRA is not engaged in active businesses.

 To learn more about self directed IRAs go to: